Brandwatch vs Meltwater Comparison

 If you're comparing Brandwatch vs. Meltwater, you're probably a PR, communications, or marketing leader trying to decide which platform shows your team how the world sees your brand.
 Both are strong.
 Both promise to turn billions of media and social signals into decisions your team can act on.

-But before you commit, ask yourself these five questions:
+But before you commit, ask yourself these six questions:

 • Is your primary need consumer research, or broad media monitoring with built-in PR workflows?